How to Add PDF Bookmarks & Outlines in C# Using IronPDF

-With IronPDF, you have the capability to import PDF documents and perform various operations on existing outlines, such as adding, reordering, editing properties, and deleting bookmarks.
-This gives you full control over the organization and structure of your PDF files.
+With IronPDF, you can import PDF documents and perform various operations on existing outlines, such as adding, reordering, editing properties, and deleting bookmarks.
+This gives you full control over the organization and structure of your PDF files, similar to how you can merge or split PDFs for document management.

-Adding a bookmark in IronPDF is a straightforward process.
-You can use the AddBookmarkAtEnd method, which requires specifying the bookmark name and the corresponding page index.
-Below is an example code snippet:
+Adding a bookmark in IronPDF is straightforward.
+Use the AddBookmarkAtEnd method, specifying the bookmark name and corresponding page index.
+This functionality integrates well with other PDF operations like adding headers and footers or setting custom margins to create professional documents.
+Below is an example:

 // Create a new PDF or edit an existing document.